nazmulidris/developerlife.com/_posts/2018-08-16-algorithms-in-kotlin-6.md

 ![]({{'assets/algo-app-anim.gif' | relative_url}})

-Once you've cloned the repo, type `gradle run` in order to build and run this project on the command line.
+Once you've cloned the repo, type `./gradlew run` in order to build and run this project on the command line.

 #### Importing this project into Jetbrains IntelliJ IDEA